CenturyLinkCloud/APIDocs/Examples/instance-flow.md

 ## Terminate and Delete the Instance

-Removing the instance from the virtual machine must be done into two steps: first, terminate the instance and then, delete it.
+Removing the instance from the virtual machine must be done into two steps: first, terminate the instance and second, delete it.

 Terminate runs the stop and terminate events scripts, and then removes the cloud resources, but does not remove the instance from the Cloud Application Manager database.
 Send a DELETE request to the [Instances endpoint](https://www.ctl.io/api-docs/cam/#application-lifecycle-management-instances-api) with the instance ID obtained when deploying the instance in the *instance_id* variable and with an `operation=terminate` URL parameter.

  Then check its response status.
-If it’s 200, say that the specific instance is terminated.
-Else, output the error state from the response.
+If it’s 200, the specific instance has been terminated.
+Else, check the error state from the response.

  You can force terminate it using `operation=force_terminate` URL parameter.
 See detailed [DELETE API command](https://www.ctl.io/api-docs/cam/#application-lifecycle-management-instances-api-delete--services-instances--instance_id-) in Instances API.